django/code-of-conduct/updates.md

 Proposals should be made by [opening an issue](https://github.com/django/code-of-conduct/issues/new?template=BLANK_ISSUE) on the [Django Code of Conduct repository](https://github.com/django/code-of-conduct/) with a clear description of the proposed change and the rationale behind it.
-Ideally the proposer will also update the CHANGELOG.md file with a brief summary of the proposed change; or the Working Group will do so upon approval of the change.
+Ideally the proposer will also update the CHANGELOG.md file with a brief summary of the proposed change; or the Code of Conduct Working Group will do so upon approval of the change.

-Proposals that themselves are deemed to violate the Code of Conduct will be rejected by the Working Group.
+Proposals that themselves are deemed to violate the Code of Conduct will be rejected by the Code of Conduct Working Group.
 Repeated attempts to propose such changes may result in enforcement actions as described in the Code of Conduct documentation, including banning from community spaces like our GitHub organization.

 ## Reviewing Changes

-The Working Group will review proposed changes as they are submitted.
-Any open issues will be discussed during the Working Group's regular monthly meetings.
-The Working Group may also solicit feedback from the broader Django community on proposed changes, either through [public discussion threads](https://forum.djangoproject.com) or by other means like our [Discord](https://chat.djangoproject.com) or DSF Slack.
+The Code of Conduct Working Group will review proposed changes as they are submitted.
+Any open issues will be discussed during the Code of Conduct Working Group's regular monthly meetings.
+The Code of Conduct Working Group may also solicit feedback from the broader Django community on proposed changes, either through [public discussion threads](https://forum.djangoproject.com) or by other means like our [Discord](https://chat.djangoproject.com) or DSF Slack.